Pacific Acorn Barnacle (Balanus glandula)

 • In the densest of conditions, people can find up to 70,000 Pacific acorn barnacles per square meter!

-• Not only do Pacific acorn barnacles compete for space amongst themselves, but also with other sessile organisms like mussels and anemones.
+• Not only do Pacific acorn barnacles compete for space amongst themselves, but also with other sessile organisms like mussels and sea anemones.

 • Predators of this barnacle (and other barnacle species) include ochre sea stars, barnacle-eating nudibranchs, and snails like dogwinkles that can drill holes through a barnacle’s shell with their mouths.